nuwave/lighthouse/docs/master/guides/custom-directives.md

 Argument directives are applied to the [InputValueDefinition](https://facebook.github.io/graphql/June2018/#InputValueDefinition).

-There are 2 types of argument directives in Lighthouse.
+There are 3 types of argument directives in Lighthouse.

+### ArgValidationDirective

 * [ArgTransformerDirective](#argtransformerdirective)
 * [ArgFilterDirective](#argfilterdirective)